hapijs/good/API.md

 - `method` - method of the request that originated the error.
 Maps to `request.method`.
 - `pid` - the current process id.
 - `error` - the raw error object.
 - `config` - plugin-specific config object combining `request.route.settings.plugins.good` and `request.plugins.good` using `Object.assign` with request-level configs overriding route-level configs.
+Can be used for additional filtering logic.

 The `toJSON` method of `GreatError` has been overwritten because `Error` objects can not be stringified directly.
 A stringified `GreatError` will have `error.message` and `error.stack` in place of the raw `Error` object.